-The present document provides ECHA's responses to the comments1 received during the public consultation on its draft recommendation to include the phthalates named on page 1 of the current document in Annex XIV of the REACH regulation.
+The present document provides ECHA's responses to the comments1 received during the public consultation on its draft recommendation to include 4-nonylphenol, branched and linear, ethoxylated (4-NPnEO) in Annex XIV of the REACH regulation.
 The public consultation was held in the context of ECHA's draft 6th Annex XIV recommendation and took place between 1 September and 1 December 2014.